chaseofthejungle/unifi-vs-cisco-meraki/README.md

 ## 2. <a name="compare">Comparison and Contrast</a>

+Many of the significant differences between Cisco Meraki and Ubiquiti's UniFi can be attributed to the former's enterprise-level, highly supported and 100% cloud-hosted format, in comparison the latter's cost-friendly, highly customizable approach that's geared toward small-to-medoum sized businesses and network technicians with a high degree of previous training.

 | *Feature* | *Meraki* | *Ubiquiti* |
 | :---: | :---: | :----: |
 | Management Model | Cloud (dashboard provided via the web), for all monitoring, management, and device configuration services. | Hybrid Cloud (remote dashboard provided via UniFi Site Manager, for multi-site management).
 UniFi controller software is ran as a private cloud, on-premises, or by using Ubiquiti Cloud Key hybrid hardware. |